Effective Fall 2025, DGS will become the Division of Exploratory Studies. Same mission; new name.

 Purpose

-PASS is designed to assist students on academic warning, formerly called academic probation, with building appropriate study habits, time management, majors/career exploration tools, select a realistic major, identify campus resources, and much more.
+PASS is designed to assist students on academic warning, formerly called academic probation, with building appropriate study habits, time management, majors/career exploration tools, selecting a realistic major, identifying campus resources, and much more.
 Through group sessions and individual appointments, students are empowered to make informed decisions and identify and utilize resources.

 Participation in PASS is not just about overcoming immediate progress issues; it is also designed to build recognition of individual talents, abilities, and strengths long-term.